-Does the Fair Labor Standards Act (FLSA) affect me as an employer, several questions come to mind.
+When considering the Fair Labor Standards Act (FLSA) as an employer, several questions come to mind.

 What effect does it have on state and federal labor laws?